sabidhasan/compsci/MIT6.0002/MIT6.0002-1.md

 - A vector `I` represents the set of all possible items
 - A vector `V` represents the items that have been taken (binary)

-This is an inherently To solve this problem, here are possible solutions:
+To solve this problem, here are possible solutions:

 - **All Possibilities:** Generate a **power set** which is all possible combinations.
 Remove combinations with too high weight, and get one that maximizes the weight.
 Unfortunately, this yields way too many possibilities.
 Complexity is `O(2^n)`.

   *Pro* - actually solves the problem   |   *Con* - practically impossible

 - **Greedy Algorithm**: Picks stuff in order of most valuable to least valuable.
 Efficiency for this is `O(n log n)`.
-Greedy algorithms only use *local optimization*, meaning they don't care what future implications of their choices are.
+Greedy algorithms use *local optimization* - don't care about future implications of choices.

   *Pro* - fast and easy				|				*Con* - may not give correct answer

 - **Dynamic Programming** - if there are any **repetitions** in the knapsack, you can use *memoization* to speed the calculation up considerably.
 The general method is still the *All Possibilities* method.

-**Search Trees** - when considering the All Possibilities algorithm, a binary search tree with all possibilities is built (at each node, one branch is to take the item *n*, and the other branch is not take item *n*).
+**Search Trees** - when considering All Possibilities algorithm, a search tree with all possibilities is built (at each node, one branch is to take the item *n*, and the other branch is not take it).
 Recursively, it calls itself with a list of `itemsToConsider`, which decreases by 1 item at each call (seeing the possibility of taking or not taking the item).
+Complexity is `O(n x 2^n)`.

 **Dynamic Programming** - DP **memoizes** the answer to a complex problem, rather than recalculating it.
 This requires a problem to have the same calculation done multiple times.